uconn

 Project Risk Assessment

-Before executing a subrecipient agreement, and every two years thereafter, the subrecipient must complete and submit a Subrecipient Profile Questionnaire, which allows the University to identify project specific risks.
-Where the assessment reveals a high potential for risk, Sponsored Program Services (SPS) will propose a risk mitigation strategy before proceeding with the subaward.
+Before executing a subrecipient agreement, and every two years thereafter, subrecipient organizations that are not members of the Federal Demonstration Partnership must complete and submit a Subrecipient Profile Questionnaire, which allows the University to identify project-specific risks.
+Where the assessment reveals a high potential for risk, Sponsored Program Services (SPS) will develop a risk mitigation strategy before proceeding with the subaward.
 The risk assessment takes into account several factors, including the following:

 • Whether the subrecipient is subject to the Single Audit requirements.
 Subrecipients not subject to Single Audit requirements must provide more information regarding their financial status and systems as part of the Subrecipient Profile Questionnaire